tfortamal/tfortamal/README.md

 # <img src="img/t-letter.gif" width="40"/> Hey!
 I'm Tamal, Nice to see you.
 # About Me:
-I'm Currently working as a software engineer and learning about Deep Leaning and Artificial Intelligence.
+I'm Currently working as a software engineer and learning about Deep Learning and Artificial Intelligence.

 ## 🌐 Socials: